HasaniStudios/tic-tac-toe-game/README.md

 **Functionality**
 * server.py
   * Multiple Connection
-    * Correcly drops connection greater than 2
+    * Correcly drops connections greater than 2.
   * Win Conidion
-    * Able to detect all 8 different win conditions
+    * Able to detect all 8 different win conditions of tic tac toe.
-    * Able to detect a draw condition
+    * Able to detect a draw condition.
   * Announcment
     * Can queue an announcment to clients
 * Client.py